 Please remember that you are visiting a National Park and there are certain precautions you need to take.
 Although the city centre is a bustling hub, many of the places you will want to visit are in the wild so you need to make sure you are well informed and prepared.

 - Please follow the Leave No Trace Principles during your time in the park.
 These 7 principles are guidelines to help you plan, prepare and explore the outdoors more responsibly.
-They include staying on the designated trails, not touching or removing any natural objects, packing out all your trash, and respecting wildlife.
-By following these principles, you can reduce your impact on wildlife and nature.
+By following these principles, you can reduce your impact.

 - As part of the Leave No Trace Principles, you should know the regulations and special concerns for the area you are visiting.
 I highly recommend checking the Parks Canada website before you leave for important information about safety in the park.